ainiimura21/name1/README.md

 pip install numpy pandas matplotlib seaborn streamlit scanpy
  ```

 ## Usage

 To run the project, use the following command:
 ```bash
 streamlit run app/main.py
 ```

+## Future Work

+We are currently working on integrating UMAP and Violin plots into Streamlit.
+While the code functions correctly when run individually, we are optimizing its performance to reduce the run time.

 ## Contributing